-I recently took a little staycation, making the one hour drive south of LA to Costa Mesa.
-I was invited by the tourism folks to explore the “City of the Arts.”
+I recently enjoyed an amazing Costa Mesa staycation, making the one hour drive south of LA.
+I was invited by the Costa Mesa tourism folks to explore the “City of the Arts.”
 I wasn’t really sure what to expect, thinking it was just another suburb of LA, but as I would soon see, I was pleasantly surprised by this surprising upscale, arts enclave.

 My Costa Mesa staycation